Vision Action Network Board of Directors

 Vice President for Enrollment Management and Student Affairs, Pacific University

 A former public school teacher who taught in regular, special, and gifted education for 11 years, Mark has spent the last 25 years as a professor and leader of teacher and administrator education programs at George Fox University in Newberg, Oregon, Westminster College in Salt Lake City, Utah, and Pacific University in Forest Grove, Oregon.
 Having served as Dean of Education at Westminster and Pacific, Mark is known as a leader who strategically starts needed programs.
-Having earned his PhD in Educational Policy and Management, his research emphases are educational history and organizational development.
-Mark earned his PhD in Education at the University of Oregon.
+Having earned his PhD in Educational Policy and Management at the University of Oregon, his research emphases are educational history and organizational development.
 Since 2012, Mark has served as Vice President for Enrollment Management and Student Affairs at Pacific University.
-Having served in the past on a variety of community boards, Mark currently serves on the Board of Directors for the Friendsview Retirement Community in Newberg and is an active participant in the ministries of the Friends Church in the Northwest.

 Washington County Administrator